-Fortunately, Iowa government and businesses have recognized the need to step up.
-At this point, they understood that is not just a workforce issue but also an economic development opportunity.
+Fortunately, the Iowa government and businesses have recognized the need to step up.
+At this point, they understood that it is not just a workforce issue but also an economic development opportunity.

 In addition, Universities, for and non-profit businesses, communities, and the state government have united to solve the problem as all industries in the community were expressing the need equally.

 Eventually, to create localized, innovative solutions, it took many Iowa organizations working together, not caring who the lead was.

 - professional firms allowing infants to come to work with parents,

 - sponsored paid family child care lots, and

 Iowa is committed to fighting the problem together

 Ultimately, the Iowa Association of Business and Industry is working with Iowa Governor Kim Reynolds and legislators of both parties to see additional state funding made available.
 Although, the Iowa state government is also seeking to solve the childcare issue through tax credits and cash support as part of a program called Future Ready Iowa.

 In short, there is not just one solution for the child care issue in Iowa or the United States.
 It takes multiple prongs of solutions, and they need to work together.